대수적 위상수학

-As mentioned in §Cohomology, the acyclic models theorem generalizes the original proof of §Cohomology, ⁋Theorem 9, and can be applied not only to that theorem but also in numerous other situations.
-In this post we prove the acyclic models theorem and present several corollaries, including the proof of §Cohomology, ⁋Theorem 9.
+As mentioned in §Cohomology, the acyclic models theorem generalizes the original proof of §Cohomology, ⁋Theorem 9 (Eilenberg-Zilber) in a broad manner, and it can be used in various situations, not only when proving §Cohomology, ⁋Theorem 9 (Eilenberg-Zilber).
+In this post, we prove the acyclic models theorem and present some corollaries, including the proof of §Cohomology, ⁋Theorem 9 (Eilenberg-Zilber).

 Category with models

-When developing homology theory we typically work with \(n\)-simplices, which allow us to probe arbitrary objects of \(\Top\).
-We codify this as follows.
+When developing homology theory, we usually employ \(n\)-simplices, which help us examine arbitrary objects of \(\Top\).
+We can formulate this as the following definition.

 Definition 1 A category with models is a pair \((\mathcal{A},\mathcal{M})\) consisting of a category \(\mathcal{A}\) and a collection \(\mathcal{M}\) of objects of \(\mathcal{A}\).
 The objects belonging to \(\mathcal{M}\) are called models.

-This definition is not particularly fruitful on its own.
-We now introduce the following.
+This definition is not very substantial on its own.
+We now define the following.

 \[F_n(-)\cong \bigoplus_{M\in \mathcal{M}}\mathbb{Z}\Hom_\mathcal{A}(M,-)\]